DKO96/KalmanCursor/README.md

 \mathbf{R}_k =
 \begin{bmatrix}
 \sigma_{x,meas}^2 & 0  \\
-0 & \sigma_{y,meas}^2  \\
+0 & \sigma_{y,meas}^2
 \end{bmatrix}
 \tag{10}
 ```

 These values are manually chosen to balance trust between the motion model and the measurements.
 In practice, they are tuned to optimize tracking performance.
-Intuitively, larger values in $Q_k$ corresponds to higher uncertainty in the motion model (less trust in the motion model), and larger values in $R_k$ corresponds to higher uncertainty in the measurements (less trust in the measurements).
+Intuitively, larger values in $\mathbf{Q}_k$ corresponds to higher uncertainty in the motion model (less trust in the motion model), and larger values in $\mathbf{R}_k$ corresponds to higher uncertainty in the measurements (less trust in the measurements).

 ## Kalman Filter